Welcome to the Bossier / Webster Parish

 District Attorney’s Office Website

-J. Schuyler Marvin was elected District Attorney for Bossier and Webster Parishes on November 5, 2002 and assumed office on January 13, 2003; and begin his second term in 2008, without opposition.
+J. Schuyler Marvin was elected District Attorney for Bossier and Webster Parishes on November 5, 2002 and assumed office on January 13, 2003.

 He received his BS degree from Louisiana State University and his JD from Southern University School of Law in Baton Rouge, LA.